RoarkGit/Blue-Academy/content/savage-guides/omega/o8s.md

 type: savage-guide
 ---

-_The urge to flip switches is almost irresistible... even when you know full well the consequences for doing so.
-Once more your finger moves as if of its own accord, and activates the second phase of the Savage Initiative.
-As the gentle arrangement drifts from the terminal, you are transported to a remembered vista of the Sigmascape, each lapping wave of the song swelling the boundary of your memories..._

 ## Overview

 This is the second fight in the Omega raid series and it can be a tricky one.